-This is the first blog post in a series written by the 2021 recipients of the Duke University Libraries Summer Research Fellowship for LIFE Students.
-Priyah Parkash is a senior majoring in Economics and Statistical Science.
+This is the first blog post in a series written by the 2022 recipients of the Duke University Libraries Summer Research Fellowship for LIFE Students.
+Maya Ghanem is a senior majoring in International Comparative Studies.

 Maya standing next to the there are gardens at the margins exhibition at the Nasher.

 This summer, I pursued a project on queer Muslim environmentalisms in the United States, which I hope to develop into an honors thesis with the International Comparative Studies program at Duke.
 My main questions for this project are as follows: (1) How do Muslim and queer environmentalisms connect?
 (2) How can the intersection of queer and Muslim perspectives shift Anglo-Western dominated environmental discourse?
 (3) How is this reflected in the lives and expressions of queer Muslims within the United States?
 I developed an interest in this topic after realizing that my identities as queer and Muslim greatly strengthened my commitment to the environment.
 My queerness and Muslimness motivate my search for an understanding of nature and the environment beyond Anglo-Western accounts, which are often dominated by capitalism, heteropatriarchy, and human exceptionalism.
 The Anglo-Western consideration of nature as objective and stagnant, at the mercy of human domination, is present in mainstream environmentalist movements and supports “the very relations of power that produce environmental problems” (Whitworth, 2018, 74–75).
 To unlearn these power relations, I look to new paradigms to restructure the way I think about the environment.
 Although I have much more to explore, I find that putting queerness and Muslimness in dialogue could open new possibilities for understanding the environment.